stacks-network/docs/_includes/payout-appmining.md

-For each app mining cohort, there is a determined “pot” of total earnings that will get paid to apps.
+For each App Mining cohort, there is a determined “pot” of total earnings that will get paid to apps.
 For the Alpha run, Blockstack paid a total of $25,000 USD.
 Starting in December 2018, Blockstack will pay $100,000 USD and the awards will be paid out in Bitcoin.